 What Are Our Options?

 Once we understand what's wrong, we can begin to treat it.
 Sometimes the solution is as simple as treating an infection or rectifying a hormonal issue.
 One thing is certain, though: the longer you wait, the more severe your fertility issues are likely to become.
-Seek help now, so we can get you on the road to happy, healthy parenthood.
+Seek fertility assistance now, so we can get you on the road to happy, healthy parenthood.